 A Perforce repository can hold tens or hundreds of distinct software projects, each with its own branching model.
 A developer defines a “view” that tells the Perforce server which files to put into a working copy whereas a Git repository normally holds a single software project and its branches and tags (although large monolithic Git repos do exist).
 You typically clone the repo and, perhaps, check out submodules or subtrees.

-Install Git
+Installing Git

 Install msysgit 1.7.10.
 Version 1.8.0 didn't work for me because it gave an error about being compiled without python support.
 Once installed, you should be able to execute "git" commands.

-Install Python
+Installing Python

 Install python 2.7.3.
 Once installed, you should be able to execute "python" commands using command prompt.

-Install Perforce CLI Tools
+Installing Perforce CLI tools

 Install the perforce command line tools if you do not already have them.
 Once they are installed you should be able to execute "p4" at a command prompt.

-Install Perl
+Installing Perl

 Perl is already installed in Linux and UNIX systems, on windows you will have to install it.
 We will use ActivePerl but not its latest version because we will need P4Perl and it only supports perl 5.12, 5.14 or 5.16.

-Perforce Perl API
+Installing the Perforce Perl API

 Download/Install Perforce Perl API here

-Perforce C/C++ API
+Installing the Perforce C/C++ API

 We will need this to build the Perforce Perl API.
 You can download it from: